webinista/tweetkiller/README.md

 Be aware that:

 - Twitter may still retain copies of your Tweet in its database.
-- Third parties, such as [the Wayback Machine](https://archive.org/web/) and the United States Library of Congress, may still have archives of your tweets.
+- Third parties, such as [the Wayback Machine](https://archive.org/web/) may still have archives of your tweets.
-- It _will not_ remove your retweets of other users' tweets.
-You'll have to undo those retweets separately.
-(Currently, this script does not do that.)

 ## Disclaimer, no warranties, no support